preciofishbone/OmniaDocsG2/using-omnia-feed/index.rst

 Regardless of how Omnia Feed is set up, using settings, a user can log out and select another Business Profile, if available.

-Regarding the feed, note that Sign-off requests, that needs actions from you, can be part od the feed.
+Regarding the feed, note that Sign-off requests, that needs actions from you, can be part of the feed.

 App settings
 ---------------